isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/release-info/deploy-xml-on-aemaacs.md

 ## Deployment Via Cloud Manager

-If you are a customer who purchased XML Documentation for AEMaaCS after 03/28/2022 (to be updated), please follow these instructions to add XML Documentation to your AEM as a Cloud Service environment:
+If you are a customer who purchased XML Documentation for AEMaaCS on or after 03/29/2022, please follow these instructions to add XML Documentation to your AEM as a Cloud Service environment:

 * Login to cloud manager
 * Edit the program for which you want to configure XML Documentation